chiragvartak/ytdl/README.md

 2. The file that contains the list of songs (I simply refer to it as `songs.txt`) should separate different songs by at least a newline.
 Also make sure to have one song on a single line.

 3. `youtube-dl` requires some additional binaries to be able to convert files to mp3.
-Theya re present in the `utils/` directory.
+They are present in the `utils/` directory.

 4. Songs will be deleted from your `songs.txt` after downloading them.
 This makes it possible to simply run the script on any computer without the fear of downloading songs multiple times between computers.

-5. (TODO: Press `Ctrl-C` anytime while downloading is ongoing.
+5. ([TODO](https://github.com/chiragvartak/ytdl/issues/8): Press `Ctrl-C` anytime while downloading is ongoing.
 It won't break anything or create any inconsistencies.)

 6. The script is intended to run with Python 3, not Python 2.

+7. You need to always have the [latest youtube-dl executable](https://github.com/rg3/youtube-dl/releases/latest).
+Because [Google frequently changes the way to access Youtube](https://askubuntu.com/questions/598200/youdtube-dl-failed-to-extract-signature).